BabylonJS/OldDocumentationSite/content/How_To/scene/Using_Offscreen_Canvas.md

 You can see a page demonstrating this use case here: https://www.babylonjs.com/Demos/Offscreen

+Also - here is a video overview: https://youtu.be/zYrZNROQzKQ

 ## Setting up the engine
 Starting with Babylon.js v4.1, you can create an engine inside a worker by initializing it with an offscreen canvas.